Restrict an Adult's iPhone with Supervised Mode

 Unlock powerful restrictions for an Adult's iPhone or iPad using Supervised Mode.
 Ensure website and app restrictions aren't bypassed.

-Apple's Supervised Mode is a powerful feature that can be enabled on an iPhone or iPad to unlock additional restrictive capabilities on an adult's device.
-It's an ideal solution for adults who want to restrict how they use their own iPhone to block websites and apps and prevent themselves from changing certain settings.
+Apple's Supervised Mode is a powerful feature that can be enabled on an iPhone or iPad to unlock additional restrictive capabilities.
+It's an ideal solution for adults who want to restrict how they use their own iPhone or to set up a shared family device with limited functionality.
+Supervised Mode can be used to block websites and apps and enforce certain settings.

 Supervised Mode Capabilities

-When an iPhone or iPad is set up as a supervised device, there are additional restrictive capabilities that you get access to.
+When an iPhone or iPad is set up as a supervised device, you gain access to additional restrictive capabilities.
 The key difference between Supervised Mode and iPhone parental controls is that these restrictions can be enforced for an adult.
-Furthermore, there are some additional restrictions that can be accessed (like controlling the network settings on the device).
+Furthermore, some additional restrictions can be accessed (like controlling the network settings on the device).

 If you are trying to block adult content on an iPhone , chances are that you (or an app) will customize the DNS or VPN settings to point to a DNS filtering service.
 Unfortunately, it's normally very easy to bypass this connection by adding conflicting DNS or VPN settings.
 Apple doesn't provide a way to prevent this on a standard iPhone.

-Once protected, it won't be possible for an app or the user of the device to add conflicting DNS entries or modify the existing ones.
+Once protected, it won't be possible for an app or the device's user to add conflicting DNS entries or modify existing ones.
 This closes down a critical content filtering loophole.

 However, even with DNS settings being protected, a user could still add a VPN app, which sets a VPN connection and bypasses the iPhone's DNS filter.

-This is where Supervised Mode is incredibly valuable: you can easily add a restriction that prevents a user or an app from adding a conflicting VPN configuration.
+This is another example where Supervised Mode is incredibly valuable; you can easily add a restriction that prevents a user or an app from adding a conflicting VPN configuration.

 Comprehensive App Restrictions

-One of the best use-cases is to use supervised mode as a powerful iPhone app blocker .
-Apps downloaded from the app store can pose a serious challenge for content blocking and cannot be reliably filtered.
+One of the best use cases is to use supervised mode as a powerful iPhone app blocker .
+Apps downloaded from the app store can pose a serious challenge for content blocking, and it's often difficult to reliably filter these apps.

 For example, an app like TikTok can't be filtered to block explicit content, so many people choose to block the TikTok app on iPhone entirely .

-Supervised mode can be used to control which apps can be installed from the App Store and added on the device.
+Supervised mode can be used to control which apps can be installed from the App Store and added to the device.

 When an app is blocked, it's not possible to open it on the device, even if it was downloaded previously.
 If the app is somehow added to the device outside of the app store, it will still be blocked.
 It's also possible, but not necessary, to completely disable the iPhone app store .

 Apple provides a powerful built-in web content filter that can be used to automatically restrict adult websites and your own list of URLs you want to restrict.
-It's possible to restrict specific pages in a website without blocking the entire website, which is ideal if you are looking to block adult content on reddit where some sections of reddit need to be restricted without blocking the entire site.
+It's possible to restrict specific pages on a website without blocking the entire website.
+For example, this is ideal if you are looking to block adult content on Reddit , where some sections of the website need to be restricted without blocking the platform completely.

 When this web content filter is configured with supervised mode, it can be locked on and cannot be overridden using the corresponding section of Screen Time.